lcy-lucky/Editor/README.md

 This repository contains the code for the Editor, which is a local example used in our submitted paper.
 Specially, Editor is a novel multi-resolution framework for MTS data cleaning that include detection, localization and repair modules:<br>
 >Detection Module.
 Editor identifies erroneous windows containing errors across varying magnitudes.<br>
 Localization Module.
-Editor pinpoints the error cells within the erroneous window.<br>
+Editor pinpoints multi-granularity errors within the erroneous window.<br>
 Repair Module.
-Editor repairs the specific error cells accurately.<br>
+Editor generates contextually consistent corrections for the localized errors.<br>

 <h3><strong>🛠️ Prerequisites</strong></h3><br>
 This is the configuration required for the Editor runtime environment.<br>